 If you would like to volunteer with one of our units, there are several options open to you:

-Every Rainbow, Brownie, Guide and Senior Section unit has at least one Leader, who has completed the Girlguiding Leadership Qualification.
+Every Rainbow, Brownie, Guide and Ranger unit has at least one leader, who has completed the Girlguiding Leadership Qualification.
 Leaders have overall responsibility for the unit, although this is often shared between a team.
-Leaders and Assistant Leaders work with the girls to plan activities and to ensure that finances and records are kept up to date.
+Leaders and assistant leaders work with the girls to plan activities and to ensure that finances and records are kept up to date.

 Rainbows: Our youngest section, for girls aged 5 to 7.
 The focus is on developing self-confidence, building friendships, learning new things and having fun.
 Click on the logo for more information.